jfspps/howtos/Java/ThreadInterferenceAndSync.md

       // t1 cannot access the thread stack of t2 (each thread has its own thread stack)
       // the program main() has its own heap, which all threads can access

-      //local variables are stored in the thread stack

       t1.start();
       t2.start();
     }